EIRNf/EIRNf.github.io/content/_index.md

 title: "Esteban Ramos"
 ---

 Hello!
 I am Esteban.
-Thanks for visiting my site.
+Thanks for visiting my site!

+I'm currently a PhD student at UCSC working on distributed systems!

+You can find me in the following places: